infomark-org/infomark-docs/docs/content/guides/overview.md

 InfoMark is a scalable, modern and open-source online course management system supporting auto-testing of programming assignments scaling to thousand of students.

-Students can upload their homework, which are tested automatically.
-TAs can grade these homeworks online.
-The platform supports multiple courses each with multiple exercise groups and helps to distribute slides and course material.
+Uploaded solutions to programming assignments are tested automatically.
+TAs can grade these solutions online.
+The platform supports multiple courses each with multiple exercise groups, slides and course material.

 ### Quick-Start

-To locally test the system we suggest to run the following commands
+To locally test the system we suggest to run the following commands:

 ```bash
 cd /tmp